-File Form W-3SS and Copy A of Forms W-2AS, W-2CM, W-2GU, or W-2VI with the Social Security Administration (SSA) on time and accurately.
+File Form W-3SS and Copy A of Forms W-2AS, W-2CM, W-2GU, or W-2VI with the SSA on time and accurately.

 Penalties and interest are charged on taxes paid late and returns filed late at a rate set by law.
 See section 8 of Pub.
 80 (Circular SS) for details.

 Use Form 843, Claim for Refund and Request for Abatement, to request abatement of assessed penalties or interest.
 Do not request abatement of assessed penalties or interest on Form 941-SS or Form 941-X.

 If, by the 10th of the month after the month you received an employee's report on tips, you do not have enough employee funds available to withhold the employee's share of social security and Medicare taxes, you no longer have to collect it.
 Report the entire amount of these tips on line 5b (Taxable social security tips), line 5c (Taxable Medicare wages and tips), and, if the withholding threshold is met, line 5d (Taxable wages and tips subject to Additional Medicare Tax withholding).
 Include as an adjustment on line 9 the total uncollected employee share of the social security and Medicare taxes.